andizimmerer/andizimmerer.github.io/content/posts/criterion-flamegraphs/index.md

 This is just a short post about something I recently discovered in the Rust ecosystem:

 `Criterion` + `pprof` = 🔥

+If you have a Medium subscription and want to support me, you can [read this post on Medium][medium-post].

 # Introduction